 Make sure your Jersey or Guernsey entry permit is clearly displayed in the window of your caravan/motorhome/camper.

-When you arrive at the port, follow the signs to Condor Ferries’ car check-in, making sure you have your booking reference number at the ready.
+When you arrive at the port, follow the signs to Condor Ferries’ car check-in, making sure you have your booking reference number at the ready, as well as your photo ID, such as a passport or driving licence.
 If you are travelling to France remember to keep your passports handy too.